noelb/vizutil.js/README.md

 The code base is written and maintained in ECMA 6.
-This means it will work in some current browsers, but if you want to run it in older ones, use the babel compiled files in the "lib" directory (which should just be vanilla JS).
+This means it will work in some current browsers, but if you want to run it in older ones, use the babel compiled files in the "lib" directory (which will just be vanilla JS).

 ## Point Objects